 Our lawyers in Ocala will work closely with you and your doctor to determine the full range of your damages.
 That way, you won’t have to worry about being left on the hook for future costs.

 Can I Recover Damages If I’m Being Blamed for an Electric Scooter Accident in Florida?

 Inexperienced electric scooter riders often contribute to the cause of accidents.
 If you were hurt riding a scooter, that could limit the amount of money you can take home.

-However, under Florida comparative fault law, you won’t lose your right to compensation entirely.
+However, under Florida’s modified comparative fault law, you may not lose your right to compensation entirely.
 Florida courts apportion damages between all parties who contribute to an accident.
 For example, if you’re found to be 50% liable, you can take home 50% of your compensation.
 However, if you are found to be mostly at fault (51% or more) you cannot recover any compensation.

 We’ll Fight to Recover Compensation for All of Your Electric Scooter Accident Injuries